North Sea flood of 1953: United Kingdom

 The North Sea flood of 1953 was the worst flood of the 20th century in England and Scotland.
 Over 1,600 km of coastline was damaged, and sea walls were breached in 1,200 places, inundating 160,000 acre.
 Flooding forced over 30,000 people from their homes, and 24,000 properties were greatly damaged.
 The damage is estimated as £50 million at 1953 prices, approximately £1.2 billion at 2013 prices.

 Probably the most devastating storm to affect Scotland for 500 years, the surge crossed between Orkney and Shetland.
 The storm generated coastal and inland hazards, including flooding, erosion, destruction of coastal defences, and widespread wind damage.
 Damage occurred throughout the country, with 19 fatalities reported.
 The fishing village of Crovie, Banffshire, built on a narrow strip of land along the Moray Firth, was abandoned by many, as large structures were swept into the sea.
+Over 200 telephone lines were blown down in the North and North-East of Scotland, from Dundee to Inverness and Aberdeen.

 The surge raced down the east coast into the mid-to-southern North Sea, where it was amplified by shallower waters.